 A conviction relating to a drug on the federal list of controlled substances is a deportable offense.16 But because federal and California law define drug crimes differently, this is a particularly complicated area of immigration law.

 Another potential problem with a DUID is that an arrest might trigger further investigation.
-This can be a problem even if the person is not convicted of drugged driving offense.
-This is because it is illegal for someone to drive in California at all if he or she is addicted to any drug.17
+This can be a problem even if you are not convicted of drugged driving offense.
+This is because it is illegal to drive in California at all if you are addicted to any drug.17

-So if there is drug paraphernalia in the vehicle–or if the defendant has prior DUID convictions that make drug use seem like a habitual problem–an immigrant could face difficulties.
+So if there is drug paraphernalia in your vehicle–or if you have prior DUID convictions that make drug use seem like a habitual problem–you could face difficulties.

-Driving under the influence with a child in the car is sometimes charged as “child endangerment,” Penal Code 273a.18 As a result, an immigrant who is convicted of this offense may face removal (deportation) proceedings.
+Driving under the influence with a child in the car is sometimes charged as “child endangerment,” Penal Code 273a.18 As a result, if you are convicted of this offense, you may face removal (deportation) proceedings.

 Merely placing a child in danger negligently is not grounds for deportation.19 But knowingly putting a child in danger is a ground for removal (deportation) under the Immigration and Nationality Act.20